 Being a huge fan of Thai food, I was stoked to try the different dishes and restaurants in Chiang Mai.
 But I have to say, the most interesting experience was the Khum Khantoke show, which is held at the Old Chiang Mai Cultural Center and features music, lanna dancing, and sword and fire dancing.
 I’d definitely recommend it for anyone visiting Chiang Mai, as it’s a pretty cool, unique experience, but I have to warn you – if you’re a vegetarian, you may want to eat beforehand!

-For the show, you’re seated on cushioned seats on the floor and share a buffet of Thai food that primarily consists of fried meat – fried pork, chicken wings, pork curry (hence my warning!) but there are a few veggie options such as fried pumpkin, soup, salad and fruit.
+For the show, you’re seated on cushioned seats on the floor and share a buffet of Thai food that primarily consists of fried meat – fried pork, chicken wings, pork curry (hence my warning!) but there are a few veggie options such as fried pumpkin and fruit.

 We decided to visit Chiang Mai at the beginning of November because it was the week of their Yi Peng Loy Krathong Lantern festival.
 Another very cool experience because there’s so much to do!
 Parades, fireworks, shopping bazaars, and of course, lighting up your own lantern!
 (Which I never realized how big they are!)

 One of the best things about Thailand (aside from the incredible $6 massages), was the abundance of coconuts!
 If you’ve read any of my recipes, then you know how much I LOVE coconuts.

 My friend and I stayed at the Ban Sabai Village Resort in Chiang Mai, which not only had fresh coconuts (a great poolside drink!) but they also had a homemade coconut jam in their buffet jelly platter.
 It looked a little strange but it was de-li-cious.